geffenbrenman/Link-a-Pix-AI-final-project/README.md

 To enjoy the game click [here](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/link-a-pix).

-## The Game
+## The game
-* A board game puzzle that form whimsical pixel-art pictures when solved.
+* Link-a-Pix is a board game puzzle that form whimsical pixel-art pictures when solved.

 * Each puzzle consists of a grid containing numbers in various places.
   Every number, except for the 1’s, is half of a pair.